 The Connection Between Self-Worth and Boundaries

-Many people have trouble setting boundaries and practice self-care consistently.
+Many people have trouble setting boundaries and practicing self-care consistently.
 Even when we know what we need to do to take care of our bodies and minds, we often prioritize other things instead.
-It's easy to find a good reason to bypass self-care, such as being busy, distracted, not wanting to hurt someone's feelings, being exhausted, overwhelmed, or worrying about being selfish and indulgent.
+It's easy to find a good reason to bypass your needs, such as being busy, distracted, not wanting to hurt someone's feelings, being exhausted, overwhelmed, or worrying about being selfish and indulgent.
 This is especially true for people who are highly sensitive and empathic, or for those who have caretaking or codependent tendencies.